 5. Are you Wearing Black for the Right Reasons?

-Wearing Black as Mother of the Bride is a classy, modern choice, but in the end, it’s not for you to decide.
-Be sure to discuss the possibility of a black MOB dress with the bride long before you begin shopping, so you don’t end up in a big black hole!
+Wearing Black as Mother of the Bride is a classy, modern choice, but ultimately, it’s not for you to decide.
+Be sure to discuss the possibility of a black MOB dress with the bride before you begin shopping so you don’t end up in a big black hole!